rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/535_ROS-network-native.md

 #### Cons

-* The native network is only applicable only for local communication - i.e withing the cloud or withing a LAN network of a deployment site (eg warehouse).
+* The native network is only applicable only for local communication - i.e within the cloud or within a LAN network of a deployment site (eg warehouse).

 {{%notice note%}}